Article last updated on the 26th of January, 2026.

 1. Introduction

-Stage management is a very powerful way to control the progress of work in WorkPoint.
+Stage management is a very powerful way to control the life-cycles of work items in WorkPoint.
 Regardless of whether a WorkPoint solution is used for project management, case management, or other types of work, stages can be used to control phases and progress of the work by splitting the work up in specific stages.
-Special requirements can be set up for when one stage can transition to another stage, thus making stages a very powerful way to ensure that all required work is completed before transitioning into various stages.
-This then ensures that no area of the work is forgotten.

 2. Requirements